 I try not to regret it too much because it was also a great way to work off all the pizza and gelato I ate in Venice.
 Plus, I guess it is also pretty cool that every time I watch the Fault in our Stars I can say “I was almost run over by a garbage truck there!”

-With hundred of millions of dollars still being put into biking infrastructure it does make a lot of sense to want to ride a bike in a city that it made for it.
+With hundreds of millions of dollars still being put into biking infrastructure, it does make a lot of sense to want to ride a bike in a city that it made for it.
 Seriously, Amsterdam is the only city in the world with a museum you can cycle through!

 If I haven’t scared you off yet I really do hope your Amsterdam bike tour is a lot more enjoyable than it was for me and if it does happen to rain that you receive an appropriately sized coat!

 Believe it or not, there is more to Amsterdam than just riding bikes.
 Maybe one of these will float your canal boat!

 Have you ever been on a bike tour or any tour for that matter that wasn’t quite what you had hoped for?
 I would like to know your stories in the comments!